 § 831.
 Notice to Board of Changes in Ownership.

-Within 30 days following the transfer of rights under an application, permit, license, or registration, either the transferor (previous owner), the transferee (new owner), or their respective agents shall notify the board by completing and electronically submitting the change of ownership form available on the board's website.
-Following receipt of the change of ownership form, the board will send notices and correspondence concerning the application, permit, license, or registration to the transferee (new owner).
+Within 30 days following the transfer of rights under an application, permit, license, or registration, either the transferor (previous owner), the transferee (new owner), or their respective agents shall notify the board by electronically submitting change of ownership information on the board's online reporting platform.
+Following receipt of the change of ownership information, the board will send notices and correspondence concerning the application, permit, license, or registration to the transferee (new owner).

-The completed change of ownership form shall include the following information:
+Change of ownership information shall include the following:

 The water right identification number(s) associated with the change of ownership;